paulveillard/cybsecurity-security-assurance/README.md

 Security assurance is an umbrella term for several processes aimed at ensuring individual system components can adequately protect themselves from attacks.
 Doing so requires not just a one-time effort, but actually spans the complete system lifecycle.
 After all, what is considered an acceptable security posture may change over time depending on, for example, newly emerging threats or changes to how the system itself is utilized.

+We summarize the key processes that should be part of every security assurance program as follows:

+- Security Hardening
+- Security Testing
+- Vulnerability Management

+In the remainder of this article, let’s take a closer look at what these individual processes entail.

 ## `Techniques` - Table of Contents

 ## `Tools` - Table of Contents

 ## License
 MIT License & [cc](https://creativecommons.org/licenses/by/4.0/) license